-College of San Mateo participates as a member of the Coast Conference in the following intercollegiate sports: Baseball, Women’s Basketball, Men’s and Women’s Cross-Country, Football, Women’s Softball, Men's and Women's Swimming, Men’s and Women’s Track and Field, and Women's Water Polo.
-CSM is a member of the Northern California Football Association.
+College of San Mateo participates as a member of the Coast Conference in the following intercollegiate sports: Baseball, Men’s and Women’s Basketball, Men’s and Women’s Cross-Country, Women’s Softball, Men's and Women's Swimming, Men’s and Women’s Track and Field, Beach Volleyball, Women's Volleyball, and Women's Water Polo.
+For the sport of football, CSM is a member of the Northern California Football Conference.
 In order to be eligible a student must adhere to the California Community College Athletic Association Constitution and Coast Conference eligibility rules and regulations.

 The following is a summary of eligibility regulations:

-- In order to be eligible, a student-athlete must be actively enrolled in a minimum of 12 units during the season of sport and 9 of those units must be "academic".
+- In order to be eligible, a student-athlete must be actively enrolled and attending in a minimum of 12 units during the season of sport of which 9 of those units must be non-activity courses.
 Such eligibility is required for non-conference, conference, and postconference participation.

-- To be eligible for the second season of competition, the student-athlete must complete and pass 24 semester units with a cumulative 2.0 grade point average.
+- To be eligible for the second season of competition, the student-athlete must complete and pass 24 semester units with a cumulative 2.0 grade point average and have passed a total of 6 units in their preceding full-time semester.
 These units must be completed prior to the beginning of the semester of the second season of competition.
-The student/athlete must also have a Student Educational Plan in DegreeWorks.
+The student/athlete must also have a Student Educational Plan on file in DegreeWorks.
 All units must be completed and passed at a regionally accredited post-secondary institution.

 - A student transferring for academic or athletic participation, who has previously participated in intercollegiate athletics at another California Community College, must complete 12 units in residence prior to the beginning of the semester of competition.
 A maximum of 8 units may be earned during the summer session.